 That one bee that attacks you does so with the intention of making a difference.
 Now multiply that by about 10,000.

 That’s a force to reckon with, and a dose of venom that will kill you.
 Your suit needs to keep that sting away from your skin.

 It can do that with the fabric or even how it fits.
 Sometimes the folds of the beekeeping suit help to protect your skin from contact.

 The most active time for beekeepers is between spring and fall.

 As it gets hotter, the work you have to do in the apiary increases and you’ll spend more time in the suit with your bees.

 The last thing you want is to overheat and pass out.

 You need a fabric that breathes even while it protects you from the thousands of bees that are making it no secret that they want you gone.

-Most suits are a blend which helps with the fabric’s ability to breath and ventilate.
+Most suits are a blend that helps with the fabric’s ability to breathe and ventilate.